demis001/temposeqcount/README.rst

 Development
 ===========

-This command line would just test Python 2.7.
+I have tested on  Python 2.7.

 Authors
 =======